Warren Gish: Research

 Although EXALIN performed full dynamic programming by default, it could optionally utilize the output from WU-BLAST to seed the dynamic programming and speed up the process by about 100-fold with little loss of sensitivity or accuracy.

-In 2008, Gish founded Advanced Biocomputing, LLC, where he continues to improve and support the AB-BLAST package.
+In 2008, Gish founded Advanced Biocomputing, LLC, where he continues development and support of the AB-BLAST package.

+In 2024, after the NCBI discontinued distribution of sequence databases in the simple, widely supported FASTA format, Gish provided scripts that accelerated conversion of NCBI BLAST databases to FASTA format by several fold.